WeatherMagic/thor/doc/API.md

 - to-longitude
 - from-latitude
 - to-latitude
-- from-year
-- to-year
-- from-month (optional)
-- to-month (optional)

 If month is omitted, data returned will be as filtered over a month.
 If month is specified, data points for each day will be returned.

 Return-dimension is a 3D dimensional list that should contatin integers telling how many steps in each direction to return [time-dimension, lat-dimension, long-dimension].
+If the user is only intrested in 2d data then the time-dimension can omitted and return-dimension will be [lat-dimension, long-dimension].

 All methods must be called using HTTP(S).
 Arguments can be passed as GET or POST params, or a mix.